justincbagley/piranha/README.md

 **What's new in this release?**

+The current release, ```PIrANHA``` v0.1.6.1, updates the README and documentation for the repository.

-The current release, ```PIrANHA``` v0.1.6, contains the following updates, in addition to minor improvements in the code:
+The previous release, ```PIrANHA``` v0.1.6, added the following updates, in addition to minor improvements in the code:
 - **August 2017:** + added a Change Log file (```'changeLog.md'```) to supplement releases page and provide log file within master.
 - **August 2017:** + updated ```MAGNET``` pipeline by editing ```'MAGNET.sh'``` by adding three new command line options ("\-e", "\-m", and "\-o" flags), as follows: ```\-e   executable (def: raxmlHPC-SSE3) name of ```RAxML``` executable, accessible from command line on user's machine \-m   indivMissingData (def: 1=allowed; 0=removed) \-o   outgroup (def: NULL) outgroup given as single taxon name (tip label) or comma-separted list```
 - **August 2017:** + updated ```MAGNET``` pipeline by adding ```getBootTrees.sh``` script, which collates and organizes bootstrap trees from all RAxML runs in sub-folders of a working directory, especially results of a MAGNET run.
 This is the standalone version of the script.